-RichardRescue date: Mar 2, 2021 Favourite Food: Grapes Best friend: “Chris, she takes me out dancing ♥”
+RichardRescue date: Mar 2, 2021 Favourite Food: Grapes Best friend: Cindy, she always gives me a hug

 We lost George the rooster early one morning in March and later that day we got an urgent plea to help another rooster.

 “Good afternoon, I am the Kennel Supervisor at the City of Vancouver Animal Shelter.
 We had a gorgeous rooster come into the shelter and our normal means of re-homing roosters in not available to us at this time.
 We were wondering if Kindred would have space for a rooster?”

 The timing of this request was more than coincidence, so in the midst of our grief of losing George, we said yes.
 Was it crazy to do this so soon?
 We can blame it on Louise who made us fall in love with roosters.

 Richard was abandoned in a city park to fend for himself.
 He is one of hundreds that are abandoned every year by people who are raising backyard chickens.
 Richard’s chance of survival was very slim and he was lucky to be caught by Animal Control.

 As soon as he arrived, you couldn’t help but smile and laugh at his personality.
 He is the epitome of a rooster, energy to spare, hyper vigilant, full of life, a chatterbox and crowing up a storm.
 The city shelter named him Richard which has quickly morphed into Ricky Richardo.